oturcot/docker-haproxy-letsencrypt/README.md

 This project sets up HAProxy in a Docker container to manage HTTP and HTTPS traffic with automatic Let's Encrypt wildcard certificate renewal.
 It leverages `acme.sh` for certificate management and uses Cloudflare's DNS-01 challenge for secure and automated certificate issuance and renewal.

+**This project was made and tested on Ubuntu 24.04 LTS.**

 ## Features

 - **Dockerized HAProxy**: Simplifies deployment and management.
 - **Automatic Certificate Renewal**: Uses `acme.sh` for Let's Encrypt wildcard certificates.
 - **DNS-01 Challenge**: Secure validation via Cloudflare API.
 - **Separate LAN and WAN Frontends**: Listens on ports 80, 443, and 10443.
-  - **LAN Frontend**: Accessible internally on ports 80 and 443.
+  - **LAN Frontend**: Accessible on ports 80 and 443.
+  - **WAN Frontend**: Accessible on port 10443.
+  - You can set your internal DNS to point directly at the HAProxy server for internal services.
-  - **WAN Frontend**: Accessible externally on port 10443, allowing you to port forward port 443 on your firewall to port 10443 on the HAProxy server.
+  - In your firewall, port forward the WAN IP on port 443 to the HAProxy server on port 10443 to expose only the desired services.
 - **Watchtower Integration**: Automatically updates Docker containers.
 - **Systemd Service**: Monitors certificate changes and reloads HAProxy.

 ## Prerequisites

-- A server running Ubuntu or Debian.
+- A server running **Ubuntu 24.04 LTS** or compatible.
 - Root or sudo access to the server.
 - A domain name with DNS managed by Cloudflare.
-- Docker and Docker Compose installed.

 ## Installation